-- 2. Select a transition by making a selection from the Effect menu. - Set options for the transition type you selected, such as the direction in which the transition will take place, the duration of the transition, and how it will be started (either on a mouse click or automatically after a period of time).
+- Select a transition by making a selection from the Effect menu. - 3.
+Set options for the transition type you selected, such as the direction in which the transition will take place, the duration of the transition, and how it will be started (either on a mouse click or automatically after a period of time).
+The preview window in the Slide Inspector will show you what the effect will look like when you play the presentation.
+To repeat the preview, click anywhere in the preview window.